-Remuneration committees are in place for Standard Life Savings Limited (SLSL) and Elevate Portfolio Services Limited (EPSL).
-The role of the SLSL and EPSL Remuneration Committees is to consider and make recommendations to the Committee in respect of remuneration policy and practice across SLSL and EPSL.
+Remuneration committees are in place for Standard Life Savings Limited (SLSL) and Elevate Portfolio Services Limited (EPSL) as well as for interactive investor (ii).
+The role of the SLSL and EPSL Remuneration Committee and the ii Remuneration Committee is to consider and make recommendations to the Committee in respect of remuneration policy and practice across SLSL, EPSL and ii.